Client: Home Depot

-Editing the images meant revisiting my digital arts degree, creating repeating texture maps from our PSDs, and running them through ImageAlpha, and experimenting.
+Editing the images meant revisiting my digital arts degree, creating repeating texture maps from the design I was given.
 I was able to shave off precious bytes without sacrificing the visual integrity of the original design.
 In the end, I was able to shave hundreds of precious kilobytes off individual textures.Pictured (above): 1500px x 300px (2x version) texture was for the header, 2x.

 Some of the more inventive solutions came from the mother of all inventions, necessity.
 The Home Depot wanted to leverage modals.
 Not just modals for images but modals that contained slideshows, videos, and downloadable images.
 The content contained in these modals also needed to be CMS managed.
 A single page could trigger multiple modals.
 I need to stress: they really liked modals.
 (Some battles just cannot be won.)

 What made this project work was the extremely tight team, consisting of Christa (Project Manager), Dan (Lead Back End Developer), Mike (tech lead), Adam (Designer), and Daemon (Creative Lead), and myself as the lead front-end developer.
 Due to the timeline, all interaction animation design fell on my shoulders.

 With a narrow dev window, we were able to accomplish what at times that seemed the near impossible: creating a site that houses thousands of images, hundreds of articles all across multiple templates.
 We launched on time to meet the quarterly earnings deadline.
-We also landed a service agreement retainer contract where I continue to work as lead front end dev to this day.
+We also landed a service agreement retainer contract where I continue to work as lead front end dev for seven years.
+There were many updates over the years, like moving our development to Docker, ditching Grunt.js for Gulp.js, switching from Google cloud to Pantheon, keeping up with security updates, upgrading from Drupal 7 to 8 to 9, replacing social media functions and integrations.